openstack/neutron/doc/source/admin/ops-quotas.rst

    quota_floatingip = 50

 OpenStack Networking also supports quotas for security group
-resources: number of security groups and the number of rules for each security group.
-Add these lines to the
+resources: number of security groups and number of rules.
-``quotas`` section in the ``/etc/neutron/neutron.conf`` file:
+Add these lines to the ``quotas`` section in the ``/etc/neutron/neutron.conf`` file:

 .. code-block:: ini